daniel-rose/DR_FastCatalogUrlIndexer/README.md

 Installation
 -------
-For installing this module, it gives various ways:
+For installing this module, there are various ways:

 * modman